-The Sacramental care of our residents is essential to the care and mission of Saint John Vianney Center.
-The daily celebration of the Eucharist is the focal point each day.
-The Sacraments of Reconciliation and Anointing of the Sick are regularly offered along with the Liturgy of the Hours and other enriching spiritual and prayer practices.
+The Sacramental life of our residents is essential to the care and mission of Saint John Vianney Center.
+The daily celebration of the Eucharist is the focal point of each day.
+The Sacraments of Reconciliation and Anointing of the Sick are also regularly offered along with the Liturgy of the Hours and other enriching spiritual and prayer practices.

 Our residents tell us that spending time in our chapel for communal liturgies and private prayer is instrumental in restoring and renewing their relationship with the Lord and providing needed balance in their lives.

 Our liturgical opportunities include:

 - Daily Celebration of the Eucharist

 - Sacrament of the Anointing of the Sick: celebrated monthly at Mass and as requested.